Josh Okogie NBA Playoffs Player Props: Suns vs. Nuggets

 Josh Okogie Insights vs. the Nuggets

-- This season, he's put up 5.6% of the Suns' attempted field goals, as he's averaging 5.8 per contest.
+- Okogie has taken 5.8 shots per game this season and made 2.3 per game, which account for 5.6% and 4.7%, respectively, of his team's total.

-- Okogie is averaging 2.7 three-point field goal attempts per game this season, which is 7.4% of his team's tries from beyond the arc.
+- He's taken 2.7 threes per game, or 7.4% of his team's shots from beyond the arc this season.

-- Okogie's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.
+- Okogie's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- Conceding 112.5 points per game, the Nuggets are the eighth-ranked squad in the league defensively.
+- The Nuggets are the eighth-best defensive team in the league, allowing 112.5 points per game.

-- On the boards, the Nuggets are No. 1 in the NBA, giving up 40.8 rebounds per game.
+- On the boards, the Nuggets have conceded 40.8 rebounds per game, which is best in the NBA.

-- The Nuggets give up 25.7 assists per game, 15th-ranked in the league.
+- In terms of assists, the Nuggets are 15th in the league, giving up 25.7 per game.

-- The Nuggets give up 11.4 made 3-pointers per contest, third-ranked in the NBA.
+- Looking at 3-pointers, the Nuggets are ranked third in the league, giving up 11.4 makes per contest.

 Josh Okogie vs. the Nuggets